Kiandr/coding/README.md

 # Important Data Structure:

-In this reposiroty, I implement and practice importnant data structure, and respond to questions such as Sorting, Searching, String manipulation, array and pointer managament.
+In this repository, I implement and practice important data structure, and respond to questions such as Sorting, Searching, String manipulation, array and pointer management.